EU suspends development aid payments to Palestinians

 Death tolls soar as fighting between Hamas and Israel rages

+“There will be no suspension of payments”, a short European Commission statement said late Monday, five hours after EU Commissioner Oliver Varhelyi had said that all payments from the development program for Palestinians would be “immediately suspended.
+All projects put under review.
+All new budget proposals … postponed until further notice.”

-The announcement appeared to take several member states by surprise, with Spain, Ireland and Luxembourg expressing dissent.
+That announcement appeared to take several member states by surprise, with Spain, Ireland and Luxembourg expressing dissent and critics accusing the EU of punishing all Palestinians for an attack by Hamas that has killed hundreds of Israelis and drawn widespread condemnation.
+The EU had also firmly reiterated that it does not send aid, directly or indirectly, to Hamas, leading some to question the purpose of the cuts.

-Spain said it “disagrees” with the EU decision to suspend development aid.

-“[Foreign Minister] Jose Manuel Albares called European Commissioner Oliver Varhelyi to say he disagrees with this decision,” Spain’s Ministry of Foreign Affairs said, adding that Albares called for this to be discussed at Tuesday’s meeting of the foreign ministers.
+“[Foreign Minister] Jose Manuel Albares called European Commissioner Oliver Varhelyi to say he disagrees with this decision,” Spain’s Ministry of Foreign Affairs said following the previous announcement.

-“Our understanding is that there is no legal basis for a unilateral decision of this kind by an individual commissioner and we do not support a suspension of aid,” a foreign ministry spokesman said.
+“Our understanding is that there is no legal basis for a unilateral decision of this kind by an individual commissioner and we do not support a suspension of aid,” a spokesman for Ireland’s foreign ministry had also said.

-“We are formally requesting the Commission to clarify the legal basis for this announcement.”

-Luxembourg’s acting foreign minister Jean Asselborn said that his government did not support the suspension of aid.
+Luxembourg’s acting foreign minister Jean Asselborn also said that his government did not support the suspension of aid.

-There were also signs of concern within the European Commission itself, with crisis management commissioner Janez Lenarcic posting to stress that EU “humanitarian aid” would continue.

-But the suspension is likely to be supported by other EU states, including the richest, Germany and its neighbour Austria, which earlier said they were suspending development aid for the Palestinian areas.

-Hamas’s assault into southern Israel has killed at least 800 people and wounded thousands of others, the deadliest attack of its kind in several decades.
-The Palestinian group also captured more than 100 hostages in the lightning assault on Saturday.
+Hamas’s assault into southern Israel has killed at least 800 people and wounded thousands of others, the deadliest attack of its kind in several decades. l The Palestinian group also captured more than 100 hostages in the lightning assault on Saturday.
 The assault included an attack on an Israeli music festival, where an Israeli rescue service said it has recovered more than 260 bodies.
+The attack has been met with strong condemnations from European leaders.

 More than 500 Palestinians have been killed in Israeli air attacks on Gaza since Saturday and thousands of others wounded.